- About Us

 This page includes excerpts from some, but not all, Red Notices.
 If your name does show on this page, it will also offer a very general indication of what type of offense you are sought for, for example, ‘stealing’.
 You will need to pursue one of the other steps outlined below to receive more precise information.

 Even if your name is not on this list, you may still be subject to a Red Notice because only some Red Notices are displayed on this website.
 The rest are only accessible through INTERPOL’s restricted networks, which are only accessible to national law enforcement authorities.

 Diffusions are never shown on INTERPOL’s website, thus you will not be included on this page if you are the victim of one.

-You can request access to your file through the Requests Chamber of the Commission for the Control of INTERPOL’s Files (‘CCF’).
-The CCF is the entity in charge of verifying that data processing at INTERPOL adheres to its own guidelines.
-The CCF is divided into two chambers: The special Advisory Chamber and the Requests Chamber.
-The Requests Chamber is in charge of processing requests for access to, modifications to, or deletion of information stored in INTERPOL’s databases.
-It has five members, all of whom are attorneys.
-One lawyer must have recognized worldwide experience in police affairs, and the other must now or formerly occupy a top judicial or prosecutorial post.
-The other three must be knowledgeable in data security, international criminal law, and human rights.
+You can apply to access your file via the Commission for the Control of INTERPOL’s Files (CCF) Requests Chamber.
+The CCF ensures INTERPOL’s data processing complies with its rules.
+It comprises two chambers: the Advisory Chamber and the Requests Chamber.
+The latter handles requests for accessing, modifying, or deleting data in INTERPOL’s databases.
+It consists of five members, all lawyers, including one with global police experience and another with a senior judicial or prosecutorial background.
+The remaining three are experts in data security, international criminal law, and human rights.

 Each request to the CCF must fulfill the ‘admissibility conditions’ (see below).